 Barbottage- guided dry needling of calcific deposits in shoulders and elsewhere

 Dry needling- making a number of passes through an area of tendon abnormality, where there is vascularity under ultrasound guidance.
-The aim is to produce bruising and scarring, that helps with symptom remission
+The aim is to produce bruising and scarring, that helps with symptom remission.

 Autologous blood injection- taking blood from arm and injected into tendon abnormality.
 The aim is to instigate healing and scarring by platelets, a blood content and other factors found in blood.

 Hydrodilation-this is used in frozen shoulder.
 Under fluoroscopy or ultrasound guidance, a large volume of local anaesthetic mixed with steroid is used to distend the shoulder joint.
 This alleviates frozen shoulder symptoms and is preferred to surgical manipulation.
+Prof Khan is currently involved in research in this procedure.

 High volume injection- this is used in Achilles tendon symptoms.
 High volume of local anaesthetic is injected around the Achilles tendon, in order to improve symptoms.